ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations

 \section{Abstract}

-Causal learning from data has received much attention in recent years.
-One way of capturing causal relationships is by utilizing Bayesian networks.
-There, one recovers a weighted directed acyclic graph, in which random variables are represented by vertices, and the weights associated with each edge represent the strengths of the causal relationships between them.
-This concept is extended to capture dynamic effects by introducing a dependency on past data, which may be captured by the structural equation model, which is utilized in the present contribution to formulate a score-based learning approach.
+Causal learning from data has received much attention recently.
+Bayesian networks can be used to capture causal relationships.
+There, one recovers a weighted directed acyclic graph in which random variables are represented by vertices, and the weights associated with each edge represent the strengths of the causal relationships between them.
+This concept is extended to capture dynamic effects by introducing a dependency on past data, which may be captured by the structural equation model.
+This formalism is utilized in the present contribution to propose a score-based learning algorithm.
 A mixed-integer quadratic program is formulated and an algorithmic solution proposed, in which the pre-generation of exponentially many acyclicity constraints is avoided by utilizing the so-called branch-and-cut (``lazy constraint'') method.
-Comparing the novel approach to the state of the art, we show that the proposed approach turns out to produce excellent results when applied to small and medium-sized synthetic instances of up to 25 time-series.
-Lastly, two interesting applications in bio-science and finance, to which the method is directly applied, further stress the opportunities in developing highly accurate, globally convergent solvers that can handle modest instances.
+Comparing the novel approach to the state-of-the-art, we show that the proposed approach turns out to produce more accurate results when applied to small and medium-sized synthetic instances containing up to 80 time series.
+Lastly, two interesting applications in bioscience and finance, to which the method is directly applied, further stress the importance of developing highly accurate, globally convergent solvers that can handle instances of modest size.